Fields of Study - Medieval French and Occitan Literature, Gender and Sexuality, Women's Studies.

 Recent and Selected Publications

-Co-editor, with E. Jane Burns, Stone, Worms, and Skin: Gender and Embodiment in Medieval Europe (Notre Dame, In.: Notre Dame University Press, forthcoming in 2013).
+Co-editor, with E. Jane Burns, Stone, Worms, and Skin: Gender and Embodiment in Medieval Europe (Notre Dame, In.: Notre Dame University Press, 2013).

 “Skin and Sovereignty in Guillaume de Palerne,” Cahiers de Recherches Médiévales et Humanistiques 24 (2012): 361-75.